-This is a very common problem for people today, especially for women.
-With advertisements and images of a specific body type constantly bombarding us wherever we are or whatever we’re doing—on television, on our phones, on social media platforms, on our commutes and while we’re out shopping—it’s easy to see how we can begin to feel bad about our bodies.
+This is a very common problem for people today, especially women.
+With advertisements and images of a specific body type constantly bombarding us wherever we are or whatever we’re doing—on television, on our phones, on social media, on our commutes and while we’re out shopping—it’s easy to see how we can begin to feel bad about our bodies.

 Building a positive body image is a good way to counteract this negative stream of images we are encouraged to compare ourselves to.